Frequently asked questions

 Ask the Doctor

 Dr. Diana Bass has experience in all aspects of dentistry including aesthetic and functional restorative dentistry, crown and bridge restorations, oral surgery, root canals, implant supported and traditional dentures.
-She’s here to answer your questions.
+She’s here to answer these frequently asked questions and any others you may have.

 It’s best to have your teeth professionally cleaned by a dentist every six months.
 Over time, even when you’re brushing your teeth consistently, hard buildup accumulates over the gum line, causing inflammation.
 A professional cleaning eliminates this.
 Semi annual dentist visits also allow the dentist an opportunity to provide preventative dental care.
 We can catch potential cavities and provide the proper care before it’s too late.